BitcoinDesign/Guide/guide/glossary/index.md

 Block rewards (also known as block subsidy) are the newly minted bitcoins awarded to miners for broadcasting a new block of verified transactions.
 The only way for a miner to participate in this process is by spending energy in the attempt to guess an incredibly large random number.
 In this sense, getting the block reward presents an important financial incentive for the miners to keep doing this work and securing the network.

 The described process is part of bitcoins hard-coded monetary policy, which follows an autonomous and programmatic schedule.
-The block reward given to bitcoin miners for processing transactions is cut in half after every 210,000 blocks, or around every four years.
+The block reward given to bitcoin miners for processing transactions is cut in half after every 210,000 blocks or around every four years.
 This is one of the mechanisms that allows us to know that there will never be more than 21M units.
 The last halving is expected to happen around the year 2,140.

 ### BOLT - Basis of Lightning Technology

 A standardized technical document format for the Lightning network protocol specifications.
 They are hosted on Github [here](https://github.com/lightningnetwork/lightning-rfc).
 The various Lightning implementations must adhere to the BOLTs in order to be interoperable.
-However, some Lightning implementations may have features which are not defined in BOLTs.
+However, some Lightning implementations may have features that are not defined in BOLTs.

 ### Coin control